security-force-monitor/research-handbook/source/units_positionings.rst

 Description
 ~~~~~~~~~~~

 Unique 32 character identifier of a Location where the unit has a "site" or "area of operations".

 Attribute type
 ~~~~~~~~~~~~~~

-String in UUID format, selected from ``::location:id``
+String in UUID format, selected from ``id:entity`` in locations sheet

 Status
 ~~~~~~